s3-seminar/s3-seminar.github.io/_seminars/filip-elvander.md

 KU Leuven, Leuven, Belgium, and with the Research Foundation – Flanders (FWO).
 He is currently an Assistant Professor of signal processing with the Department of Information and Communications Engineering, Aalto University, Finland.
 He is a Member of the EURASIP Technical Area Committee on Signal and Data Analytics for Machine Learning.
-His research interests include inverse problems, robust estimation, and convex modeling and approximation techniques in statistical signal processing and spectral analysis
+His research interests include inverse problems, robust estimation, and convex modeling and approximation techniques in statistical signal processing and spectral analysis.